 (h) either in person or through the offices of their unit administrator, and in accordance with financial processes, adequate checks of financial transactions are made.

-(a) The Director of Finance will arrange for these regulations and the supporting financial processes to be reviewed periodically and shall approve all financial processes prior to publication.
+(a) The Chief Financial Officer will arrange for these regulations and the supporting financial processes to be reviewed periodically and shall approve all financial processes prior to publication.

-(b) Acting on behalf of the Director of Finance, the Head of Financial Assurance Team is responsible for ensuring that all heads of unit are aware of, and know how to, access the latest versions of the regulations and financial processes.
+(b) Acting on behalf of the Chief Financial Officer, the Head of Financial Assurance is responsible for ensuring that all heads of unit are aware of, and know how to, access the latest versions of the regulations and financial processes.

 (4) Employees and Other Individuals